Advanced Configuration Commands

 Syntax: no-name-remapping (DEPRECATED)

 Please note: This option is now deprecated.
-It will be removed either in OpenVPN v2.4 or v2.5.
+It will be removed in OpenVPN v2.5.
 So please make sure you support the new X.509 name formatting described with the compat-names option as soon as possible.

 (Advanced) Disable OpenVPN's protection against replay attacks.
 Don't use this option unless you are prepared to make a tradeoff of greater efficiency in exchange for less security.